AEA and web frameworks

 Comparison to AEA framework¶

 The AEA framework is based on asynchronous messaging and other agent-oriented development assumptions.
-Hence, there is not a direct 1-1 relationship between MVC based architectures and the AEA framework.
-Nevertheless, there are some parallels which can help a developer familiar with MVC make progress in the AEA framework in particular, the development of
+Hence, there is not a direct one-to-one relationship between MVC based architectures and the AEA framework.
+Nevertheless, there are some parallels which can help a developer familiar with MVC make quick progress in the AEA framework, in particular the development of

 Handler: receives messages for the protocol it is registered against and is supposed to handle these messages.
-They are the reactive parts of a skill and can be thought of as similar to the
+Handlers are the reactive parts of a skill and can be thought of as similar to the

 Controllerin MVC.
 They can also send new messages.

-Behaviour: a behaviour encapsulates pro-active components of the agent.
-Since web apps do not have any goals or intentions they do not pro-actively pursue an objective.
+Behaviour: a behaviour encapsulates proactive components of the agent.
+Since web apps do not have any goals or intentions, they do not proactively pursue an objective.
 Therefore, there is no equivalent concept in MVC.
-Behaviours can but do not have to send messages.
+Behaviours also can, but do not have to, send messages.

-Task: are meant to deal with long running executions and can be thought of as the equivalent of background tasks in traditional web apps.
+Task: they are meant to deal with long-running executions and can be thought of as the equivalent of background tasks in traditional web apps.

 Model: they implement business logic and data representation, and as such, they are similar to the

 View concept is probably best compared to the

 Message of a given

 Protocol in the AEA framework.
 Whilst views represent information to the client, messages represent information sent to other agents, other agent components and services.